Volunteer sessions

 Composting and growing kai is climate action

 Regenerative urban farms are climate change ready infrastructure and a way to grow radical hope through food in our times of climate change and biodiversity loss.
+Our local, regenerative farming mitigates the use of fossil fuels from the food system.

 Grow your skills and knowledge